agg23/openfpga-NES/README.md

 ### Save States/Sleep + Wake

 Known as "Memories" on the Pocket, this core supports the creation and loading of save states for most mappers.
 See the full list in the [Mappers section](#mappers).
 By extension, the core supports Sleep + Wake functionality on the Pocket.
 In games with supported mappers, tapping the power button while playing will suspend the game, ready to be resumed when powering the Pocket back on.

-### PAL Support

-In order to have proper timing on PAL titles, you must configure the `System Type` option.
-This cannot be autodetected due to how complicated NES headers are.
-You can select between `NTSC`, `PAL`, and `Dendy` systems.

 ### Saves